 | Hygraph | AI Assist, Translation Agent, Summarization Agent | API-usage based | GraphQL-native teams doing multi-channel distribution |

-AI-Native CRM: from system of record to system of action
+AI-Native CRM: From System of Record to System of Action

 CRM is the category where AI has penetrated deepest.
 Legacy CRM is fundamentally a database plus UI that users maintain by hand.
 AI-native CRM automates the maintenance and actively moves deals forward.

-| CRM | Core AI capabilities | Pricing | Funding / market status |
+| CRM | Core AI Capabilities | Pricing | Status |

 |---|---|---|---|

-| Attio | Ask Attio, AI Attributes, AI Workflows, MCP Server | Free (up to 3 seats), Plus $29/seat, Pro $69/seat, Enterprise custom | $124M raised total; founded London, 2017 |
+| Attio | Ask Attio, AI Attributes, AI Workflows, MCP Server | Free (3 seats); Plus $29/seat; Pro $69/seat | $124M raised total |

-| Clay | Claygent (AI research agent), 150+ data source waterfall, AI workflows | Launch $185/mo, Growth $495/mo, Enterprise custom (Vendr data: $30K–$154K/year) | Restructured pricing in March 2026, consolidating Starter/Explorer/Pro into Launch/Growth |
+| Clay | Claygent AI research agent, 150+ data source waterfall | Launch $185/mo; Growth $495/mo | Restructured pricing March 2026 |

-| HubSpot | Spring 2026 Agentic Engagement Object, Smart Deal Progression, 100+ feature updates | Starter low, rises with seats | Public; ~$35B market cap as of Q1 2026 |
+| HubSpot | Agentic Engagement Object, Smart Deal Progression | Starter low; rises with seats | ~$35B market cap Q1 2026 |

-| Salesforce | Einstein + Agentforce Sales Agents, 24/7 intent tracking, automatic opportunity updates | Bundled in higher tiers; add-on for lower | Announced more aggressive Agentforce 3.0 in March 2026 |
+| Salesforce | Einstein + Agentforce 3.0, 24/7 intent tracking | Bundled in higher tiers | Agentforce 3.0 announced March 2026 |

-| Folk | AI enrichment, clean UI, built for 20–50 person sales teams | SMB-priced below Attio | Niche player outside the Attio/HubSpot fight |
+| Folk | AI enrichment, clean UI | SMB-priced below Attio | Niche for 20–50 person teams |

-| PIM | Core AI capabilities | Pricing range | Best fit |
+| PIM | Core AI Capabilities | Pricing Range | Best Fit |

 |---|---|---|---|

-| Akeneo | GenAI content generation, automated data mapping, PX Insights, DAM AI smart transformations | Community edition free; Growth/Enterprise starts ~$25,000/year | 900+ global brands; fashion, sporting goods, luxury, manufacturing |
+| Akeneo | GenAI content generation, automated data mapping, PX Insights | Community free; Growth/Enterprise ~$25,000+/year | 900+ global brands; fashion, luxury, manufacturing |

-| Pimcore | Unified PIM+DAM+MDM+CMS+Commerce, open source, API-driven | Community free; Enterprise/PaaS custom | 110,000+ companies (Pepsi, Sony, Audi); dev resources required |
+| Pimcore | Unified PIM+DAM+MDM+CMS+Commerce, open source | Community free; Enterprise custom | Dev-resourced enterprises (Pepsi, Sony, Audi) |

-| Salsify | Enterprise-grade PXM, strong in regulated industries | Enterprise pricing, $2,500–$10,000/month | Fortune 500 with complex supply chains |
+| Salsify | Enterprise PXM, strong in regulated industries | $2,500–$10,000/month | Fortune 500 with complex supply chains |

-| Plytix | AI editing (1,000 free credits/month), Brand Portals, unlimited users | From $300/month | SMBs, Shopify merchants, teams graduating from spreadsheets |
+| Plytix | AI editing (1,000 free credits/month), Brand Portals | From $300/month | SMBs, Shopify merchants graduating from spreadsheets |

-| Sales Layer | AI agents chaining up to 10 actions in one workflow; UNSPSC classification, image enhancement | 6-week implementation, B2B mid-to-enterprise | Mid-to-large B2B manufacturers, distributors, retailers |
+| Sales Layer | AI agents chaining up to 10 actions per workflow | 6-week implementation | Mid-to-large B2B manufacturers and distributors |

 | Apimio | 30-minute setup, two-way Shopify sync, completeness scoring | From $49/month | Shopify merchants and SMBs |

-| ERP | Core AI capabilities | Pricing / funding | Positioning |
+| ERP | Core AI Capabilities | Pricing / Funding | Positioning |

 |---|---|---|---|

-| NetSuite (Oracle) | SuiteAI: transaction matching, anomaly detection, predictive forecasting | Base ~$999/month + $99–$199/user + $75K–$250K implementation | Mid-market to enterprise; the default option |
+| NetSuite (Oracle) | SuiteAI: transaction matching, anomaly detection, predictive forecasting | Base ~$999/month + $99–$199/user + $75K–$250K implementation | Mid-market to enterprise default |

-| SAP S/4HANA | SAP Business AI: forecasting, invoice capture, process simulation | Enterprise; multi-million-dollar contracts | Global large enterprise; heavily regulated (pharma, heavy industry) |
+| SAP S/4HANA | SAP Business AI: forecasting, invoice capture, process simulation | Enterprise; multi-million-dollar contracts | Global large enterprise, regulated industries |

-| Microsoft Dynamics 365 | Copilot integration, Power BI, document summarization | Per-seat, Microsoft stack | Companies already on Microsoft |
+| Microsoft Dynamics 365 | Copilot integration, Power BI, document summarization | Per-seat | Companies already on Microsoft stack |

-| Odoo | Document OCR, predictive lead scoring, AI server actions, Ask AI, AI agents with file upload | $7–$31/user/month (Community free) | SMBs, startups, customization-heavy use cases |
+| Odoo | Document OCR, predictive lead scoring, AI agents with file upload, Ask AI | $7–$31/user/month (Community free) | SMBs, startups, customization-heavy use cases |

-| Rillet | AI agents that automate journals, accruals, reconciliations; "Smart GL"; zero-day close | $70M Series B (August 2025, a16z, Sequoia, ICONIQ) | VC-backed startups, pre-IPO, SaaS subscription models |
+| Rillet | AI agents automating journals, accruals, reconciliations; Smart GL; zero-day close | $70M Series B (August 2025, a16z, Sequoia, ICONIQ) | VC-backed startups, pre-IPO, SaaS subscription models |

-| Campfire | Ember AI agent, unified GL as single system of record | Raised $100M across Series A and B in 2025 | Early growth-stage tech companies |
+| Campfire | Ember AI agent, unified GL as single system of record | $100M raised across Series A and B in 2025 | Early growth-stage tech companies |

-| Doss | AI-native inventory management, layers on top of existing ERP | $55M Series A in March 2026 | Physical-goods companies looking for NetSuite alternatives |
+| Doss | AI-native inventory management layering on top of existing ERP | $55M Series A, March 2026 | Physical-goods companies, NetSuite alternatives |

-| DualEntry | AI-assisted intercompany allocations, automated consolidation | Automated migration, weeks-level implementation | Mid-market NetSuite alternative |
+| DualEntry | AI-assisted intercompany allocations, automated consolidation | Weeks-level implementation | Mid-market NetSuite alternative |

-- CMS: Payload CMS (self-hosted, Next.js-native) or Sanity (free tier)
+- CMS: Payload CMS (self-hosted, Next.js-native) or Sanity free tier

 - CRM: Attio free tier (up to 3 seats) or Folk